stadiamaps/ferrostar/guide/src/route-providers.md

 #### Implementing your own

-If you’re working with a routing engine that you think would be useful to others, we welcome PRs!
+If you’re working with a routing engine and want to see it directly supported in Ferrostar, we welcome PRs!
-Have a look at the existing Valhalla (request generator) and OSRM (response parser) implementations.
+Have a look at the existing Valhalla (request generator) and OSRM (response parser) implementations for inspiration.

-If you’re dealing with servers+formats which make sense to upstream, you can implement your own in Swift or Kotlin.
+If you’d rather keep the logic to yourself (ex: for an internal API), you can implement your own in Swift or Kotlin.
-Just implement/conform to one or both of `RouteRequestGenerator` and `RouteResponseParser` in your Swift and Kotlin code, depending on which parts are proprietary.
+Just implement/conform to one or both of `RouteRequestGenerator` and `RouteResponseParser` in your Swift and Kotlin code.

+You may only need to implement one half or the other.
+For example, to integrate with an API that returns OSRM responses but has a different request format, you only need a `RouteRequestGenerator`;
+you can re-use the OSRM response parser.

 ### `CustomRouteProvider`